Initial Behavior Consultation for New Patients – Dog: $410, Cat: $380

 The second component included in the initial consultation process is a 15-minute video conference scheduled a few weeks after the in-office visit to answer any questions about the initial plan.

 Unlimited email follow-up is included for up to 3 months after the initial consultation.
 A “current patient recheck appointment” is scheduled 3 months after the initial consultation.

 Current Patient Recheck Appointment – $120

 Rechecks are an integral part of behavior therapy.
 Behavior recheck appointments are scheduled in 3-month increments after the initial behavior consultation; the periodic recheck appointments allow us to evaluate your pet’s response to the prescribed behavior modification training and behavior medication plan and adjust as indicated.
 Please note that Dr. Rigterink must see your pet for an in-person recheck appointment at least once every 6 to 12 months to maintain a valid doctor-patient relationship.

 Behavior Modification Training Sessions – $65 (or 3 for $180)

-Our patients often require specialized behavior modification programs for such problems as leash reactivity and introduction of basket muzzles.
-Please note that our behavioral training techniques are based on science, and we do not advocate or prescribe aversive methods (i.e. shock collars, prong collars, correction-based training) to modify behavior.
+Our patients often require specialized behavior modification training for such problems as loose leash walking/reactivity, relaxation protocols, and desensitization/counter conditioning to specific triggers.
+Our behavioral training techniques are based on science, and we do not advocate or prescribe aversive methods (i.e. shock collars, prong collars, correction-based training) to modify behavior.